 The lumped system analysis and the above equation are equally valid for both heating and cooling with the transient temperature following a capacitor-style charge or discharge processes.
-The exponential equations for the temperature rise or fall relative to the current temperature of the solid body at the start of the process in those two cases are derived in the following sub-sections.
+The exponential equations for the temperature rise or fall relative to the current temperature of the solid body at the start of the process in those two cases are derived below.

-2.3.1.
-Heating Equation
+2.3.1 Heating Equation